xz0127/tp/docs/DeveloperGuide.md

 Finding available time slots is facilitated by the `AvailableCommand`, which extends the abstract class `Command`, and the `AvailableCommandParser`, which implements the `Parser` interface.
 All of these classes are part of the `Logic` component.

-This feature is supported by the `UniqueAppointmentList` which stores the `appointment` instances, the `ScheduleManager` which handles the scheduling-related operations, and `TimeIntervalList` which stores the `time interval` instances.
+This feature is supported by the `UniqueAppointmentList` which stores the `Appointment` instances, the `ScheduleManager` which handles the scheduling-related operations, and `TimeIntervalList` which stores the `TimeInterval` instances.
 These classes are part of the `model` component.

 Given below is an example usage scenario and how the edit mechanism behaves at each step.